-Civil Services examination(CSE) these days have become one of the toughest nuts to crack.
-Looking at the level of competition involved in this exam., one can sail through this ‘hurdle race’ in flying colours only by proper planning, hard work, perseverance and patience.
-Proper planning is must for getting good ranks in this exam.
-And first step in proper planning is right selection of optional’s.
+Civil Services Examination (CSE) these days have become one of the toughest nuts to crack.
+Looking at the level of competition involved in this exam., one can sail through this ‘hurdle race’ in flying colors only by proper planning, hard work, perseverance, and patience.
+Proper planning is must for getting good ranks in this exam and first step in proper planning is right selection of optional subject.

-THERE FORE FOR ENGG /SCIENCE BACKGROUND CANDIDATES IT IS NOT ONLY THE BEST CHOICE, BUT THE ONLY CHOICE.
+Therefore for ENGG /SCIENCE BACKGROUND CANDIDATES IT IS NOT ONLY THE BEST CHOICE, BUT THE ONLY CHOICE.
 Few other reasons in its favour are:

-3 Easy availability of study material.
+3 Easy availability of study material, Test Series, and guidance.

 In spite of all above-mentioned factors, few people are creating an environment that these days Physics is not very scoring.
 You have to put lot of efforts to score “well” in this subject.
 So on and so forth.
 My answer to all these is that only those candidates do not score well in this subject who either leave many portions of the syllabus, do not give to-the-point answers or do not practice right way of answering the questions.
 A to Z of the present syllabus can be studied within 200 hours of study (this is the time, I take in Completing the whole course).
 Hence allegation of requirement of lot of time is not all that correct.
-Successful candidates every year score 250+ Marks out of 500 in this subject.
+Successful candidates every year score 300+ Marks out of 500 in this subject.
 Therefore Science and Engineering Background candidates can safely opt for physics as their optional.